 All Pro Floor Care cleaned carpets and waxed floors on October 12.
 Eighty-three people took advantage of the Passport Program on September 21.
 The Friends of the Sherman Library conducted their annual book sale in October.
 Chair Yoga also began this month and is held on the First and third Fridays from 1:30-2:00 p.m.
 A Fall Craft Night and “Kindness” themed Story Time will also be held in October.

-Chamber of Commerce, Plastic Model Builders Club, Old Tipton Estates Homeowners Association, Daisies, The total meeting room use was 114 patrons.
-01906179/23, 9/24 30Cops for Kids on 9/28211tentotal rary Outreach at the Villa and All His Childrenfiscal year.
-Mike Lang seconded the motion an all were in favor.
+Library Events and Outreach: Meetings at the Library in September were the Quilters, Lost Gourd Society, Chamber of Commerce, Plastic Model Builders Club, Old Tipton Estates Homeowners Association, Girl Scouts, Daisies, Mother’s Group, and Flaggland Park Homeowner’s Association.
+The total meeting room use was 114 patrons.
+Adult programs included Sherman Library Book Club and Circuit Clerk Passport Program.
+Adult program attendance was 101.
+Children’s programs included Story Time on 9/9, 9/10, 9/17, 9/16, 9/17, 9/23, 9/24 and 9/30 as well as Cops for Kids on 9/28.
+Total children’s program attendance was 211.
+Teen programs included Card Collector Club with ten in total attendance.
+Rachel conducted Library Outreach at the Villa and All His Children.

+New Business: Julie Horton made a motion to renew our insurance coverage with Forsyth Insurance for the coming year.
+Mike Lang seconded the motion and all were in favor.

-a chapter on Advocacy from Rachel also reported that the new electronic sign project is in progress with the need of some landscaping relocations.
+Continuing Business: The Board received a handout containing a chapter on Advocacy from the Trustee Files for review.
+Rachel also reported that the new electronic sign project is in progress with the need of some landscaping relocations.
 The Photo Contest is also underway.
-Anita Walters reported on the bids for a new digital sign.
-We are still waiting on some proposals, so the discussion was tabled.

-Adjournment: The meeting was adjourned by Dave Grimm at 5:25.30 p.m.
-Mary Contril
+Adjournment: Julie Horton adjourned the meeting via a motion at 5:25 p.m.
+Mary Contril seconded the motion.